theballaam96/candys-shop/README.md

 # Acceptable Song Submissions
 - We will only accept songs converted from Video Game Music.
 There are some exceptions to Video Game Music that are not allowed:
    - **Licensed Video Game Music**: Some example include songs from the Guitar Hero Franchise such as Through The Fire and Flames
    - **DMCA Prone Music**: DMCA Prone Intellectual Property Music such as Rick Astley's Never Gonna Give You Up or Michael Jackson's Moon Walker will **NOT** be added to the Pack Builder.
+   - **Public Domain**: Any Music that is within the [Public Domain](https://en.wikipedia.org/wiki/Public_domain) **IS** Allowed to be submitted, as it's copyright has expired.
+If your song falls under this category, please ensure that your song is based on the original work that is in the public domain and [not any performances that are not in the public domain](https://www.youtube.com/watch?v=1Jwo5qc78QU&t=220s).
 # Questions?
 Visit the [Discord](https://discord.dk64randomizer.com) and ask any question in the #music-discussion channel.
 One of our many composers will help you with any questions you have!